zephyrproject-rtos/zephyr/samples/basic/hash_map/README.rst

 Overview
 ********

-This is a simple example that repeatedly
+This is a simple example that repeatedly:

 * inserts up to ``CONFIG_TEST_LIB_HASH_MAP_MAX_ENTRIES``
 * replaces up to the same number that were previously inserted